Klyde-Moradeyo/minecraft-AWS-server/README.md

 - **Git Bundle:** Speed up git bundle?
 - **Grafana/Prometheus server monitoring:** Upon Server restarts enable a prometheus and grafana stack to enable users to ec2 machine resource usage
 - **Custom AMI for the ec2 instance:** This should in theory reduce setup time by 1m 30 sec.
 And it should cost around 8 GB * $0.023 = $0.184 per month.
+- **Fargate Container hangs in stop command**: The fargate container hangs while running the `stop` command in cases where it has been called and the minecraft infrastrucutre is not present.
+I've updated lambda function to stop this case from happening but investigation needs to occur as to why it is hanging and not exiting in the first place

 ## Troubleshooting